a-g-van-hamel-foundation/Chameleonisations/README.md

 # Chameleonisations

-Chameleonisations is a small MediaWiki extension to help you extend and customise the [Chameleon skin](https://github.com/ProfessionalWiki/chameleon) in MediWiki 1.43+.
+Chameleonisations is a small MediaWiki extension to help you extend and customise the [Chameleon skin](https://github.com/ProfessionalWiki/chameleon) in MediaWiki 1.43+.
 What this currently comes down to is that it makes new component types available on top of the existing ones that ship with Chameleon.

 ## Installation and configuration
 To load the extension, add the following to `LocalSettings.php`